Fuel Capacity Planning

 Getting Fuel Planning Right for Your Cruising

-Probably should have led with this section, honestly.
+Probably should have led with this material, openly.
 Prepare your vessel by running actual fuel consumption tests at different RPMs and sea states — published specs from the manufacturer are starting points, not gospel.
 Develop your understanding of how conditions affect burn rate so you can adjust plans on the fly.
 Plan conservatively, always, because a fuel stop you didn’t plan for is an inconvenience, but running dry offshore is a genuine emergency.
 That’s what makes fuel capacity planning endearing to us passagemakers — it’s the quiet math that makes ambitious voyages possible and keeps you from ever being that guy on channel 16 asking for help because the tanks went dry.

 Captain Tom Bradley